SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 * **Manage policies (9)**; **Edit** and **Delete** actions are provided for each policy, **except for those applied tenant-wide and the default policies used by the default rule**

 ![Policy Settings](../../.gitbook/assets/set-up-policies_settings.png)

+## Modifying Policy Settings

+When you decide to modify existing governance policies, there is a notification showing what you can expect to occur based on the changes made.

+ Here is a summary of policy updates and expected results:

+* **Modifying detection options for policies are applied within 24 hours**.
+For example, changing the minimum number of required owners would take up to 24 hours to apply.
+  * Once changes are made, previously detected vulnerabilities and tasks are examined again and closed if the workspace no longer violates the defined parameters.
+  * All workspaces are rechecked; if any vulnerabilities now exist, they are detected, and tasks are created if needed.
+ * **Turning on the task delegation for the first time results in tasks being created and emails being sent** within 24 hours.
+* **Modifying the task delegation options**, in case the task delegation is already enabled for a policy, results in new options being applied to future vulnerabilities. **Existing tasks stay the same.

+{% hint style="information" %}
+**Hint**!
+If you want to apply new task delegation options to all tasks, turn off task delegation - which closes all existing tasks - and turn it on again, which creates new tasks with the new settings applied.
+{% endhint %}

+ * **Turning off the task delegation results in the closing of previously opened tasks**.
+   * You will continue to see the detected vulnerabilities on the Security and Compliance checks dashboard even though the related tasks are closed.

 ## Resolving Policy Tasks